The Primitive Units – The Forebearer of Camper vs Wild

 Jerry Can – side note, campers would also carry this full of Camp water on their all-day exploration.
 Two campers would put a stick between the handle and carry it.

-Primitive Camper vs Wild Ondessonk map reading skills
+Camper vs Wild Skills

 Camper vs Wild learn skills such as navigation using a map and compass, starting a fire without using matches, orienteering, and Leave No Trace camping skills.
-Suzy Munn Mahoney recalls that her son’s group found their way from Pine Lake back to Camp using only a map and compass.
+Suzy (Munn) Mahoney recalls that her son’s group found their way from Pine Lake back to Camp using only a map and compass.

 The important things both programs have in common is life-long friendships, leadership development, and an appreciation of God’s creation.
 No one was quite sure why the Primitives had such a short life span.
 It was suggested that environmental concerns (the first Earth Day was held in 1970) was a big factor in this decision.